Last Updated on November 2, 2020 by Sweet and Savoury Pursuits

 Transfer the dip into a shallow bowl and garnish it with pepitas, a drizzle of extra-virgin olive oil and a pinch of smoked paprika or cayenne for some heat.
 Serve it with homemade toasted pita chips, veggies and crackers.

-Store the bean dip in an airtight container and refrigerate for up to 5 days.
-Enjoy!
+Store any leftover squash and white bean dip in an airtight container and refrigerate for up to 5 days.

 More Delicious Dips